trust us with your pet

 End of Life Care

 For families who need further information about managing end of life decisions for their pet, please give me a call or send a message through the website.

 “I have coined the phrase Covenant of Compassion to indicate a deal that we should all make with our pets.
 It’s a promise that we will not let them suffer.
 It basically states that we will only do those things that will help them toward health and better function but nothing that prolongs a hopeless struggle.
 Entering into this covenant takes both courage and compassion because it means that when the fight can not be won and the pet is suffering, the owner will make the brave but difficult decision to let the pet go.
 Pet owners often hope that a very sick pet will simply pass in their sleep.
 But all to often the owner lingers in indecision while the pet suffers – sometimes to death.” –Dr. Jim Humphries

 When a pet owner chooses palliative care, they are saying “no thank you” to aggressive options.
 They are choosing comfort care and symptom management.
 These pets are battling terminal disease, aging symptoms, chronic diseases that interfere with a normal day to day function, and pets who are poorly responsive or non-responsive to curative treatments.
 Dr. Dale will help you formulate a plan for symptom control, dietary management of disease, and pain management.

 Communal Pet Cremation – Your pet is gently placed into the crematory together with other pets.
-When the cremation process is complete, the communal remains are collected for internment in a communal burial lot.
+You will not receive your pets ashes back.
+They are lovingly spread off the coast of Maine.